 This week we celebrate my daughter’s birthday.
 Nine years ago, she burst into this world and stole our hearts.
 NINE YEARS!!

-It's becoming increasingly evident that my relationship with her is shifting.
-We've squarely entered that phase where she needs me to be close, but not too close (especially in front of her friends).
-And as I watch her stretch her wings a little more with each passing day, I realize there are a few things I want to be sure she knows--really knows in her heart of hearts--before she ventures too far from the nest.
+It’s becoming increasingly evident that my relationship with her is shifting.
+We’ve squarely entered the tween years, which means she wants me close, but not too close (especially in front of her friends).
+And as I watch her stretch her wings a little more with each passing day, I realize there are a few things I want to be sure she knows–really knows in her heart of hearts–before she ventures too far from the nest.

 Oh yes, you shaped me first inside, then out; you formed me in my mother’s womb.
 I thank you, High God—you’re breathtaking!
 Body and soul, I am marvelously made!
 (Psalm 119:14, MSG)